Ice bridges and snow fills: Construction, maintenance and decommissioning

 - Where interconnected logs are used to stabilize the ice bridge, snow fill or approaches:

-- do not leave logs or woody debris within the watercourse or on the banks where they can wash back into the watercourse
+- Do not leave logs or woody debris within the watercourse or on the banks where they can wash back into the watercourse.

-- ensure that the logs are clean and securely bound together, and are removed before the spring freshet
+- Ensure that the logs are clean and securely bound together, and are removed before the spring freshet.

-- Place a v-notch in center of the ice bridge when crossing season is over (and it is safe to do so) to prevent blocking fish passage, channel erosion and flooding.
+- Place a v-notch in the center of the ice bridge when crossing season is over (and it is safe to do so) to prevent blocking fish passage, channel erosion and flooding.

 - Remove compacted snow from the snow fills prior to the spring freshet.